• Technical Blog Post

 • Grain Orientation

-Wood with higher MC tends to be softer and more pliable, which is thought to reduce the torque needed and make it easier to drive the screw in.
-The impact of MC on this process remains an active area of research.
+• Wood with higher MC tends to be softer and more pliable, and has been shown to reduce the torque needed and make it easier to drive the screw in.

 • Drive-in Friction